cysouw/diathesis/text/c05_preverbs.md

 ### [ NA | NA ] Preverb reflexive transitive alternation {#sec:preverb-dative-reflexive}

 The difference between the verbs *sehen* and *ansehen* is very delicate, maybe best summarised by comparing it to the English verbs *to see* and *to watch*.
 The prefixed verb *ansehen* 'to watch' implies slightly more agency of the nominative subject.
-In German this difference is additionally marked by an obligatory dative reflexive pronouns [@Next b].
+In German this difference is additionally marked by an obligatory dative reflexive pronouns [@next b].

 :::ex
 a.
 Ich sehe das Haus.
 b.
 Ich sehe mir das Haus an.
 :::

-Note that there is a second, highly similar, construction with *ansehen* and a non-reflexive dative argument [@Next a].
+Note that there is a second, highly similar, construction with *ansehen* and a non-reflexive dative argument [@next a].
 This dative has a completely different semantics, meaning something like 'to notice'.
 This diathesis is further discussed under the heading of possessor raising in [@sec:preverb-possessor-raising].
-Finally, *ansehen* can also simply mean 'to look at', in which sense there is no diathesis at all [@Next b].
+Finally, *ansehen* can also simply mean 'to look at', in which sense there is no diathesis at all [@next b].

 :::ex
 a.
 Ich sehe ihm die Müdigkeit an.